What happens to debts after death?

 Debts after death

-Your ‘estate’ is all the property, goods and money that you own that are available to be distributed after your death.
+Your estate is all the property, goods and money that you own that are available to be shared out after your death.

 If you die and have no estate, then your debts die with you as they cannot be repaid.
-Your relatives do not have to pay off your debts unless they have provided personal guarantees for those debts.
+Your relatives do not have to pay off your debts unless they have provided personal guarantees for those debts or they are named on the credit agreement

 Family or shared home